jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 ## TrackMate

 In this section, parameters are stored that are used by TrackMate.
 The [TrackMate documentation pages](https://imagej.net/software/fiji/) contain much useful information on TrackMate.

-In this section, TrackMate parameters that are important in GlycoPaint are explained.
 Not parameterised, but important choices for TrackMate are the 'LoG detector' model for spot detection and the 'Simple LAP tracker' model for tracking.